NVIDIA/vid2vid/README.md

   - `max_frames_backpropagate`: the number of frames that loss backpropagates to previous frames.
 For example, if this number is 4, the loss on frame n will backpropagate to frame n-3.
 Increasing this number will slightly improve the performance, but also cause training to be less stable.
 The default is 1.
   - `n_frames_total`: the total number of frames in a sequence we want to train with.
 We gradually increase this number during training.
   - `niter_step`: for how many epochs do we double `n_frames_total`.
 The default is 5.
-  - `niter_fix_global`: if this number if not 0, only train the finest spatial scale for this number of epochs before starting to finetune all scales.
+  - `niter_fix_global`: if this number if not 0, only train the finest spatial scale for this number of epochs before starting to fine-tune all scales.
   - `batchSize`: the number of sequences to train at a time.
 We normally set batchSize to 1 since often, one sequence is enough to occupy all GPUs.
 If you want to do batchSize > 1, currently only `batchSize == n_gpus_gen` is supported.
   - `no_first_img`: if not specified, the model will assume the first frame is given and synthesize the successive frames.
 If specified, the model will also try to synthesize the first frame instead.
   - `fg`: if specified, use the foreground-background separation model.